-I've written this with a particular bias towards a Kruger National Park self guided safari because that is where my expertise lies (I've been on over one hundred myself) but many of the basic principles will apply to other safari areas in Africa although the particulars will differ from park to park.
+I've written this with a particular bias towards a Kruger National Park self-drive safari because that is where my expertise lies, (I've been on over one hundred myself) but many of the basic principles will apply to other safari areas in Africa, although the particulars will differ from park to park.

 Wildlife Spotting - The A to Z